 When a pet passes at home, you need to consider whether you want to - or are physically able to - transport them for cremation.
 Maybe you have a large breed dog that you can't lift, or you would prefer not to participate in this part of the process.
 If it's after hours or you're unsure what to do, you can wrap your pet in a blanket and keep them in a cool area until next steps can be taken.
 If it's too difficult for you to handle your pet (physically or emotionally) call a friend to help, or to do it for you.

 If you've already made arrangements with a cremation service, now is the time to call them.
-Even if you have no plan in place yet, you can call your vet to see what they recommend, or call a cremation service to see when you can arrange something.
+Even if you have no plan in place yet, you can call your vet or a cremation service to see when you can arrange something.

 Some people may wish to bury their pets rather than have them cremated.
 If you live within city limits, be sure to check with local regulations to see if it's even a possibility, and contact the "call before you dig" service to mark gas, water and power lines.
 If you live in the country, you have more choices in where you can lay your friend to rest.
 Maybe there's a favorite area of the garden, or under a special tree.
 Bury them at least 3 feet deep, and be sure to use materials that will break down over time, like natural cloths, cardboard, or wood; not plastic.